The fear of many agents and consumers is that new products in the Medicare space will pose problems with providers.

 2. Don't pay a copay!

-There are no copays or coinsurance due at the time of service with Lasso's MSA.
+There are no copays or coinsurance due at the time of service with the Lasso Healthcare MSA.
 That's also stated on the ID card.

 The policyholder will receive an Explanation of Benefits (EOB) showing the coverage decision, the progress toward the deductible, and any amount owed to the provider.

 The provider will send you a bill for your portion of the claim.
 It's a good idea to match up the provider's bill with your EOB to make sure you're being billed properly.

 You can use funds in your MSA bank account to pay any amount due (via the Optum Bank debit card), you can pay out-of-pocket, or you can use a combination of both.

 If you don't have any funds left in your MSA account, you will need to pay out-of-pocket.
 Once you reach your deductible, Lasso Healthcare will pay 100% of any additional Medicare-covered expenses.